buraglio/forwardingplane.net/content/post/2025-12-26-hosted-email-options-2026.md

   - Forwards mail using IPv6 when the *destination* provider supports it; falls back to IPv4 otherwise.
 - **Proton Mail**:
   - As of now, Proton’s MX records are **IPv4‑only**, so mail directly to Proton requires IPv4 connectivity.
   - This limitation disappears if you place Cloudflare in front, since Cloudflare terminates on IPv4 and can still be dual‑stack at the outer edge.
+However, the web front ends are also IPv4-only, so Proton is functionally a single stacked solution as if now.
+They have slowly been rolling IPv6 out for things like VPN, so I do expect it "some day".

 ---